 This work began on a nine day journey from Sydney to Perth; driving from dawn to dusk and sleeping out under the stars most nights.
 Before leaving Sydney, I attached a home-made camera to the roof racks that would record colour data every 60 seconds along the way.
 Capturing the colours was ‘blind process.’
-I didn’t see what was being recorded until I got back home.
+I didn’t see what was being recorded till much later.

 Back in Sydney I translated the numerical data into actual colours and made nine images, one for each day.
 Each image is comprised of vector paths arranged in concentric circles, a bit like the growth rings of a tree.
 The final prints have very fine detail and are ‘trippy’ in that they sometimes seem to produce the illusion of movement.
 By rendering the colours as an infrathin sequence, I hope to slow the viewing process down and ecourage a more nuanced appreciation of layered time, one that is in tune with this ancient country.